otoo-peacemaker/fix_factory/README.md

 # fix_deprecated_apis_android
 ## Fixing deprecated api in android

+## How to become a contributor
+- send me your github username here: [infofeedacc@gmail.com]
+- Accept the invite to become a contributor
+- clone the project : git clone
+- git branch with your username : git checkout -b peacemaker
+- add your contribution and push it to your branch
+- create a pull request

 ## How to contribute
 - Search for solution on any deprecated library or API you will come accross
 - Read the new release API doc